apollo

 Do not apply Etaze ID Cream in large amounts or use it longer than recommended.
 This does not give quick or better results but increases the risk of side effects.

-If you accidentally swallow Etaze ID Cream, call your doctor or poison control centre IMMEDIATELY.
+If you accidentally swallow Etaze ID Cream, call your doctor or poison control center IMMEDIATELY.
 Tell them exactly how much you swallowed.
 If you start feeling sick or have symptoms like vomiting, stomach pain, or dizziness, GET MEDICAL HELP RIGHT AWAY.

 Use it for the duration prescribed by your doctor.
 Using it for too long can lead to side effects and reduced effectiveness.
 On the other hand, using it for too short a period may not effectively clear up the infection, so be sure to complete the full treatment course as directed.